sciZer0/7/v/README.md

 <h1>8 &nbsp Contributors</h1>

-Contributors are people who may be contributing in the Vote blockchain.
+Contributors are people who may be contributing to the Vote blockchain.

-At the start, on the Vote Blockchain, there are 150 positions of Contributors.
+From the start, on the Vote Blockchain, there are 150 positions of Contributors.

 Each Contributor is a person (possibly anonymous) with their Public Address.